nepetafureel/trinkets/README.md

 to contribute, you can fork this and make a trinket, then submit a pull request. if it follows these rules and the general purpose of a trinket (being based on real-life command utilities and being simple to use) it will be added :3

+for information on individual trinkets, visit [the wiki](https://github.com/nepetafureel/trinkets/wiki/) :3

 guidelines for making a trinket:

 1. choose a real-life command utility to be inspired by or to recreate the basic function of.